30 Beautiful Christmas Color Themes and The Moods They Set

 Feeling: Warm and luxurious

-This rich combination was the go-to for classic Christmas colors in the eighties for an opulent look, and the jewel tones are back this year for Christmas in a big way.
+This rich combination was the go-to for classic Christmas decor in the eighties for an opulent look, and deep jewel tones are making a big comeback this year, especially with the Ralph Lauren Christmas trend.

 Silver and Gold.